-We record several questions motivated by the $\mathrm{CHN}^2$ point-shift and its EFF.
+We conclude with a list of questions motivated by the $\mathrm{CHN}^2$ point-shift and its EFF.

-\begin{enumerate} \item \textbf{Tree conjecture on PPP.} Is the $\mathrm{CHN}^2$ EFF a tree (i.e., acyclic and connected componentwise) on the PPP in every dimension?
+\paragraph{Tree conjecture on PPP} Is the $\mathrm{CHN}^2$ EFF a tree (i.e., acyclic and connected componentwise) on the PPP in every dimension?
 Current results establish one-endedness of components; ruling out cycles at all scales remains open.

-\item \textbf{Point-map probability for $\mathrm{CHN}^2$.} For a point-shift $f$ acting on configurations, consider the semigroup of translations induced by $-f$ on probability measures supported on configurations with a point at the origin.
+\paragraph{Point-map probability for $\mathrm{CHN}^2$} For a point-shift $f$ acting on configurations, consider the semigroup of translations induced by $-f$ on probability measures supported on configurations with a point at the origin.
 The \emph{$f$-probability} (point-map probability) is the limit of the orbit of this action applied to the Palm distribution, when it exists (see, e.g., \cite{Pointshift}).
 Does the point-map probability exist for the $\mathrm{CHN}^2$ point-shift on the PPP?
 If so, can it be computed explicitly?

-\item \textbf{Alternative inter-cluster distances.} The current $\mathrm{CHN}^2$ hierarchy uses the clustroid distance in its merging rule.
+\paragraph{Alternative inter-cluster distances} The current $\mathrm{CHN}^2$ hierarchy uses the clustroid distance in its merging rule.
 Analyze the variants obtained by replacing this distance with, for example, Hausdorff distance or single-linkage distance between clusters.
-For these variants, determine: \begin{itemize} \item finiteness of connected components at each hierarchical level; \item existence and identification of the local weak limit under Palm probability; \item foil classification (e.g., $\mathcal{F/F}$ at finite levels and $\mathcal{I/I}$ in the limit) and the number of ends of components. \end{itemize}
+For these variants, determine: (i) finiteness of connected components at each hierarchical level; (ii) existence and identification of the local weak limit under the Palm probability; (iii) foil classification (e.g., $\mathcal{F/F}$ at finite levels and $\mathcal{I/I}$ in the limit) and number of ends of components.